EChesters/echesters.github.io/_posts/2016-12-31-international-research.md

 Googling in languages you’re fluent in is a great way to find new websites.
 Yet if you don’t know the language of the culture you’re investigating, it gets trickier.
 Imagine you’re doing a competitor analysis for a retail website, and you want to explore Egyptian retail.
 Here are a few steps in how to kick off international research.

-<p class="no-margin"><span class="sidenote">What retail brands are there in Egypt?</span></p>
+<p class="no-margin"><span class="sidenote">Question: What retail brands are there in Egypt?</span></p>
 <p class="no-margin"><strong>Google: ‘Clothing brands in Egypt’</strong></p>
 Now if you’re using your usual Google, the problem comes in with personalised results.
-This is not something obvious at first, because you’re used to it, but you’ll rarely see results in a different language than your own.
+This is not something obvious at first, because you’re used to it, but you’ll rarely see results in a different language than your own, or something that Google doesn't class as relevant to you.

 <figure class="text-center">
 	<img class="responsive-img medium position central" src="/images/posts/i8ln/i8ln-Egypt-results.png">
-	<figcaption>Google results for 'retail brands in Egypt'.</figcaption>
+	<figcaption>Google results for 'retail brands in Egypt'</figcaption>
 </figure>

-<p class="no-margin"><span class="sidenote">Google is too personalised, but what else can I use?</span></p>
+<p class="no-margin"><span class="sidenote">Question: If Google is too personalised, what else can I use?</span></p>
-<p class="no-margin"><strong>DuckDuckGo pride themselves on not tracking you, or personalising your results</strong></p>
+<p class="no-margin"><strong>DuckDuckGo pride themselves on not tracking you, or personalising your results.</strong></p>
 So after scrapping Google for results outside of our search bubbles, the results still aren’t that great.
 We don’t even have one result in Arabic!

 <figure class="text-center">